 With the help of this setting you get and output file displaying a tree view with the duration of the startup process. in addition, you get each each internal code block wrapper in the MethodPerformanceRegion method.

 Keep in mind that you can also work with the Diagnostic Module, as it is integrated with the MethodPerformanceRegion.

 Optimize website startup

 To optimize startup times of your website, you can leverage the Microsoft .NET Compiler Platform, called Roslyn.
 Enabling Roslyn for your Sitefinity CMS application, you end up with improved startup and pre-compilation times.
 For more information, see Roslyn GitHub Overview.

-As a result, you enable the Roslyn compiler and optmize your site startup.
+As a result, the Roslyn compiler is enaled and optmize your site startup.

 You can also use the Sitefinity CMS custom tool for precompiling pages.
 For more information, see For developers: Precompiler tool.